-With Earth Day just around the corner, you might be wondering how to sync your study routine with your environmental values.
-We’ve already made huge strides—trading heavy backpacks and overflowing binders for sleek tablets has saved countless forests.
-But here’s the catch: the digital world isn't invisible.
-It has its own carbon footprint.
+As Earth Day approaches, you might be wondering how to align your study routine with your environmental values.
+We've made progress.
+Trading heavy backpacks and overflowing binders for tablets has saved many forests.
+However, the digital world is not invisible; it has its own carbon footprint.

 Embracing eco-friendly study methods is about more than just going paperless.
 It’s about fine-tuning your entire digital workflow to be as sustainable as it is efficient.